US Independence (from 1765 to 1777)

 Both represent the urgent spread of the Declaration in summer 1776, with the Dunlap as the authoritative first printing and the Exeter as an example of how quickly local printers reproduced it for their communities.
 Early printings like these often have slight variations due to hand-setting type.

-2026 for sale on January 23 by Christie's
+2026 SOLD for $ 5.7M by Christie's

 Exeter Broadside Variants (States)